Today, I will review my best third-party E-mount lenses for APS-C or crop sensor cameras.

 This has worse autofocus because it’s not a native Sony lens.

-Sony’s only advantage is that it is lighter, which I don’t really care about that much.
+Sony’s only advantage is that it is lighter, which I don’t care about.

 And this is 30 millimeters on a crop sensor.